Inside Ukraine’s audacious drone attack on Russian air bases | News Channel 3-12

 Inside Ukraine’s audacious drone attack on Russian air bases

+CNN, OFFICE OF THE PRESIDENT OF UKRAINE, UKRAINIAN MFA, UKRAINIAN MOD, OBTAINED BY CNN

-By Ivana Kottasová, Victoria Butenko, Svitlana Vlasova, Vasco Cotovio, Benjamin Brown, Gianluca Mezzofiore, Mitchell McCluskey, Helen Regan, Tim Lister, Henry Zeris and Lou Robinson, CNN
+By Ivana Kottasová, Victoria Butenko, Svitlana Vlasova, Vasco Cotovio, Frankie Vetch, Eve Brennan, Benjamin Brown, Gianluca Mezzofiore, Mitchell McCluskey, Helen Regan, Tim Lister, Henry Zeris and Lou Robinson, CNN

 (CNN) — Ukraine’s drone attack against Russian airfields was audacious and daring.
 But most of all, it was meticulously planned and flawlessly executed.